joshmarinacci/filament-lang/docs/tutorial.md

 sqrt(sum(power(V1,2))) // magnitude of vector
 ```

-Lists let you find data too. you can search for items using select and a small function. lets find
+Lists let you find data too. you can search for items using select and a small function.
+Let's find
-all of the primes up to 10000
+all of the prime numbers up to 10000

 ```filament
 select(range(100), where:is_prime)